sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
--   Unit test for setting worldScale ... and setting whole arrays actually.

 -   Unit test for raising an error when the tether has children.

 -   Next video:

-    -   One big PATCH unless tracking build.
+    -   One big drop, and one big DELETE, unless tracking build.

 -   Show and hide Cursor instances, by starting and ending the visualisers.